firefox-devtools/debugger/docs/debugging.md

 Lastly, it's worth mentioning that Developer Tools is an *advanced* subject you're actually inquiring into how JS works.
-It's awesome that you're curious and there are lots of people in our [slack] channel who are learning along side of you.
+It's awesome that you're curious and there are lots of people in our [slack] channel who are learning alongside of you.

 The best thing to do is to join our slack and share what you're learning and ask others questions.
 They'll be plenty of people who are curious and happy to share what they know.